AtomGraph/JSON2RDF/README.md

     mvn clean install

-That should produce an executable JAR file `target/json2rdf-2.0.0-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.
+That should produce an executable JAR file `target/json2rdf-1.0.0-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.

 ## Usage

 The JSON data is read from `stdin`, the resulting RDF data is written to `stdout`.

+JSON2RDF is available as a `.jar` as well as a Docker image [atomgraph/json2rdf](https://hub.docker.com/r/atomgraph/json2rdf) (recommended).

 Parameters:
-* `base` - the base URI for the data
+* `base` - the base URI for the data.
+Property namespace is constructed by adding `#` to the base URI.

 Options:
 * `--input-charset` - JSON input encoding, by default UTF-8